915 EAST FIRST STREET DULUTH Minnesota 55805 United States

 KNOWLEDGE, SKILLS AND ABILITIES

-WRITING - Basic: Ability to write simple correspondence.
+WRITING - Intermediate: Ability to write routine reports, correspondence, or procedures.

 REASONING ABILITY - Intermediate Skills: Ability to apply common sense understanding to carry out instructions furnished in written, oral, or diagram form.
 Ability to deal with problems involving several concrete variables in standardized situations.